RetroDECK/ES-DE/USERGUIDE-DEV.md

 Controls positioning of the navigation help prompts.
 The available options are _top_, _bottom_ or _disabled_.

+**Display media types**

+Whether the help prompts should include the media type of the currently viewed entry.

 **Keep videos running when viewing images**

 With this option enabled, the video will continue to run when viewing the images for the game.
 If disabling this setting, the video will stop immediately when browsing to the first image, and it will restart when navigating back to the video.